soap-tastes-ok/thermo-ml/README.rst

 Who’s the author?
 =================

-I’m currently a machine learning engineer (director of AI Dev in a startup in Tokto) who was previously doing research in computational thermodynamics @McGill University. (`Linkedin <https://www.linkedin.com/in/kotamatsuo2015/?locale=en_US/>`_)
+I’m currently a machine learning engineer in Tokto, who was previously doing research in computational thermodynamics & develop FactSage @McGill University. (`Linkedin <https://www.linkedin.com/in/kotamatsuo2015/?locale=en_US/>`_)

 I will work on this during weekends, so please wait patiently.
 If you are interested to follow this project, please hit the star to let me know